cu-pscr/CASTLE_LIBRARY/README.md

 # CASTLE_LIBRARY

-Look at the README.pdf file which has all the setup and library description.
+Look at the UserManual.pdf file which has all the setup and library description.